zaclark369/Horiseon-Accessability/README.md

 # Horiseon-Accessability

 ## Purpose
-A website that offers SEO training services.
+A website that offers SEO training services and meets accessibility standards.
+The css was reworked to make it more efficient and the HTML was built using semantic elements for easy adjustment and reading.

-## Description
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Built with
 * HTML